 Many advertisers try to use Google Ads to sell counterfeit goods, including clothing, jewelry, perfumes, and electronics.
 Sometimes their ads and sites are compelling enough to encourage customers to buy from them.
 But Google has taken a firm stance against them, banning no less than 14,000 counterfeit goods advertisers.

 Another culprit is Get rich quick! schemes, which are often no more than a way for unscrupulous individuals to bait visitors with low-value content while obtaining their email address and credit card information.
 The ads giant disabled 10,000 ads for such schemes.

 Google also seems committed to cracking down on AdSense accounts that violate copyright, having disabled 5,000 of them.

 Google also seems eager to stop ads that fund and promote low-quality content.
 Think scammy ad-funded software like toolbars for web browsers and other ad-ridden plugins, poor quality software, and valueless, fake e-books or reports.
 More recently, these ads are targetting not only desktop users but also mobile users.

 Google has a team of hundreds of engineers and policy experts who fight bad advertising practices.
 This team tries to keep the web’s most popular advertising platform free from scams, counterfeit or illegal goods, malware, and low-quality software like browser toolbars or plugins.

 Last year Google fought against bad advertising practices not only by removing ads and AdSense accounts but also by blacklisting over 200,000 publisher pages.
 It also rejected more than 3 million attempts to join the AdSense advertising network.

 Avoid Creating Bad Ads

-Just make sure that your ads offer something worthwhile and you shouldn’t have any problems with Google.
+At the end of the day, just make sure that your ads are created for people and offer something worthwhile, and you shouldn’t have any problems with Google.